1986webdeveloper/Code-Examples/CodeIgniter/hotel_booking/readme.md

 ## Steps to install this module in your Code Ignitor ##

-1. Download Hotel booking system
+1. Download/Clone Hotel booking system
 2. Import hotel_booking.sql in to your database
 3. Change database settings in /application/config/database.php
 4. Set base url in /applicaation/config/config.php